Shoot (football magazine): Content

 Each edition featured a two-page colour centrefold photo of a team, and several other glossy colour photographs of players from the top teams, usually but not exclusively in the First Division and, later, the Premier League.
 The magazine also had a "Focus On" feature that, along with the colour photo of a player, asked him to reveal some basic biographical information as well as some personal information, such as his favourite entertainer or his least favourite opponent.

 The magazine was also known for its "Star Writer" features.
 Each season, a selection of big-name First Division players, including Alan Ball, Billy Bremner, Kenny Dalglish, Kevin Keegan, Bryan Robson and Charlie Nicholas, wrote (or had ghost-written for them) columns on their football lives.
 This feature continued in the monthly incarnation of the magazine, with stars including Joe Cole and Danny Mills penning regular columns.

 The magazine also featured Paul Trevillion's You Are The Ref comic strip for many years.
 This strip was collected in book form in 2006.

 League ladders

-The weekly magazine featured annual free gift of "Shoot League Ladders".
+The weekly magazine featured annual free gifts of "Shoot League Ladders".
 These consisted of a thin cardboard sheet on which was printed slitted league tables for all the divisions of the Football League and Scottish League.
 Included in the package were tabs for all the teams, printed in the teams' colours, which could be fitted into the slits to reflect every team's position in the standings.
 As the season progressed and teams moved up and down the table, their tabs could be adjusted accordingly.
 Old league ladders are still regularly sold on eBay.